italiangrid/storm/documentation/functional-description/1.11.2/index.md

 This driver mechanism implements a common interface and decouple StoRM internal logic from the different functionalities provided by the underlying storage system.
 The drivers are loaded at run time following the storage namespace configuration.
 A single StoRM server is able to work on different file system at the same time, and with this flexible approach it can be easily adapted to support new kind of file systems or other storage resources.

-### StoRM GridHTTPs <a name="stormghttps">&nbsp;</a>
+### StoRM GridHTTPs Server <a name="stormghttps">&nbsp;</a>

-StoRM GridHTTPs component provides to a StoRM endpoint both HTTP(s) file transfer capabilities and a WebDAV interface (see specifications on [WebDAV site](http://www.webdav.org/specs/rfc2518.html)).
+StoRM GridHTTPs Server component provides to a StoRM endpoint both HTTP(s) file transfer capabilities and a WebDAV interface (see specifications on [WebDAV site](http://www.webdav.org/specs/rfc2518.html)).

 #### The WebDAV interface

-StoRM GridHTTPs component provides a brand-new WebDAV interface that conceals the details of the SRM protocol and allows users to mount remote Grid storage as a volume on their own desktops.
+StoRM GridHTTPs Server component provides a brand-new WebDAV interface that conceals the details of the SRM protocol and allows users to mount remote Grid storage as a volume on their own desktops.
 It represents a single entry point to the storage data both for file management and transferring by providing different authentication models (from typical grid x.509 proxies and standard x.509 certificates to anonymous http read access), maintaining at the same time full compliance with present Grid standards.
-StoRM GridHTTPs' WebDAV interface is based on the [Milton](http://milton.io/) free, apache licensed, module for basic WebDAV.
+StoRM GridHTTPs Server's WebDAV interface is based on the [Milton](http://milton.io/) free, apache licensed, module for basic WebDAV.

 #### The file-transfer functionality

-StoRM GridHTTPs also provides HTTP(s) file transfer capabilities that means that it's possible to GET/PUT file data via HTTP protocol.
+StoRM GridHTTPs Server also provides HTTP(s) file transfer capabilities that means that it's possible to GET/PUT file data via HTTP protocol.
 The operation is authorized only if a valid SRM prepare-to-get or SRM prepare-to-put has been successfully done on that file before.

 ## StoRM security <a name="security">&nbsp;</a>